Police shootout at Rio de Janeiro favela kills more than 20

 Authorities on Tuesday had sought to intercept the gang’s members outside the neighborhood, which wasn’t possible after police began taking fire, Uirá do Nascimento Ferreira, leader of the military police’s tactical unit, told reporters at a news conference in Rio.

-Outside the hospital, residents of Vila Cruzeiro mourned the loss of family and friends and protested.
+Outside the hospital, residents of Vila Cruzeiro mourned the loss of family and friends while some protested.

 Rio state public prosecutors said in a statement they had opened a criminal investigation.
 They gave the military police 10 days to provide details about the operation, indicating which officials were responsible for each death and the justification for use of lethal force, the statement said.

 The operation was conducted jointly by the military police and federal highway police.
-Police seized 16 vehicles, 13 automatic rifles as well as pistols and grenades, the police statement said. ___ AP reporter Diane Jeantet contributed from Rio de Janeiro.
+Police seized 16 vehicles, 13 automatic rifles as well as pistols and grenades, the police statement said.